-As shown in Figure 22, the digital input signal can be clamped to ground at the input of the Schmitt-trigger.
-The signal denoted SLEEP in the figure, is set by the MCU Sleep Controller in Power-down mode, Power-save mode, and Standby mode to avoid high power consumption if some input signals are left floating, or have an analog signal level close to $V{\rm CC}/2$.
+As shown in Figure 23, the digital input signal can be clamped to ground at the input of the Schmitt Trigger.
+The signal denoted SLEEP in the figure, is set by the MCU sleep controller in Power-down mode, Power-save mode, Standby mode, and Extended Standby mode to avoid high power consumption if some input signals are left floating, or have an analog signal level close to $V{\rm CC}/2$.

 SLEEP is overridden for port pins enabled as External Interrupt pins.
 If the External Interrupt Request is not enabled, SLEEP is active also for these pins.
-SLEEP is also overridden by various other alternate functions as described in "Alternate Port Functions" on page 54.
+SLEEP is also overridden by various other alternate functions as described in "Alternate Port Functions" on page 57.